tellblom/shelly-irrigation-manager/README.md

 ## ⚙️ Supported Devices

 ### ✅ Gen2 / Gen3 / Gen4 (RPC-based)
-⚠️You should only use Shellys with Dry Contacts
+⚠️You should only use Shellys with Dry Contacts (like Shelly 1 Mini Gen3/Gen4)

 Full schedule support: